XML is a text-centric markup language derived from Standard Generalized Markup Language (SGML).

 DITA History

-The technical publications department at IBM developed DITA.
+The technical publications department at IBM developed the DITA specification.
 In 2004, IBM donated DITA to the OASIS standards organization.
 The OASIS DITA Technical Committee now manages DITA.

 DITA Features